Hanzerik307/arma-reforger-stuff/server-install-howto.md

 # Installing SteamCMD
 ## Debian 12
 Update and upgrade anything that needs it.
 And then install SteamCMD.
 Since the steam app is i386, we have to enable support for it on a 64bit system OS.
+(Note: For Debian 13 Trixie, you can omit the `sudo apt install software-properties-common`)
 ```
 sudo apt update
 sudo apt upgrade